KygoSkyrus/react-skyblog/README.md

 ### Description

 SKYBLOG is a fullstack application built with *MERN* stack that allows users to post their blogs.
 The app follows a review and approval process where submitted blogs are sent to the admin for review before being published.
-Additionally, SKYBLOG includes a comprehensive admin panel with various features for managing the application effectively.
+Additionally, SKYBLOG includes a comprehensive admin panel with various [features](#features) for managing the application effectively.

 [comment]: add_badges,_screenshots_gifs_details_about_app__THINGS_THAT_CAN_BEIMPLEMENTED_WRITE_THE_IN_CONTRIBUTE_LIKE_COMMENT_FEATURE

-### Features
+### <a name="features"></a> Features

 - **User Blog Submission**: Users can submit their blogs through the app.
+- **User's Feedback**: Users can also submit thier feedback/suggestions to us via contact form.
-- **Admin Review and Publish**: Admins can review submitted blogs and choose to publish them.
+- **Admin Review and Publish**: Admin can review submitted blogs and choose to publish them.
 - **Admin Panel**: The admin panel provides facilities for:
+  - Managing blogs, including editing and deleting.
   - Creating and deleting categories.
-  - Managing blogs, including editing and deleting.
   - Handling user feedback.
+  - Review user submitted blogs, edit them or publish them to the app.

+  - **Guest mode**:
-  - Exploring the admin panel in guest mode.
+    - Guest mode is introduced to let users explore the admin panel.

-- Component reusability
+    - *NOTE*:  Guest user has `view only` permission in admin panel that's why user won't be able to perform any of the above mentioned action.

 ### Installation